scriptype/Makefile-for-the-Front-End/readme.md

 You can clone this repository to kickstart a frontend project.
 Required folder structure is set up for Makefile to work.

+#### TL;DR

+ - Use static non-preprocessed CSS with livereload to give lightning-fast prototyping abilities.

+ - Use watchify + babelify to compile JSX and enable ES2015.
+Also auto-refresh the browser.

+ - Minify HTML, CSS, JS for production.

+ - Use PostCSS plugins (@import, autoprefixer) for production CSS.

 ## Why Make?

 I'm using Make to manage ops-side of my front-end projects because it's simple.